Shenzhen Special Economic Zone

 The Shenzhen Special Economic Zone (深圳经济特区) is a special economic zone (SEZ) of China.
 One of four special economic zones (SEZ) established in May 1980, it was the first SEZ created by Deng Xiaoping, and, like the other three zones, was modeled after Ireland's Shannon Free Zone.

-Until 2010, the Shenzhen Special Economic Zone comprised four of the nine districts of Shenzhen City in Guangdong Province, namely Luohu, Futian, Nanshan, and Yantian, with a total area of 493 km².
+Until 2010, the Shenzhen Special Economic Zone comprised four of the nine districts of Shenzhen City in Guangdong Province, namely Luohu, Futian, Nanshan, and Yantian, with a total area of 493 km2.
 In 2010, it was expanded to include the rest of the city, substantially increasing the geographical size of the SEZ.

+History

+Initially, the Shenzhen Special Economic Zone applied to part of Shenzhen as opposed to the entire municipality.

+The celebration of the 40th Anniversary of the Shenzhen Special Economic Zone was held on 14 October 2020.

 Population characteristics

 Before Shenzhen became a special economic zone in 1980, it existed as a small city containing only 310,000 residents and less than 30,000 workers.
 By the end of 2000, however, the population had grown to 4.33 million and its labor force to 3.09 million.
 By 2007, the official population count reached 8.6 million, of which only 2.1 million people were permanent residents, but it is difficult to estimate the exact population because of millions of unaccounted migrant workers, and the true population could have reached 12-14 million.

 Less than 30 percent of the population are permanent residents.
 These are mainly state officials, entrepreneurs, technicians and skilled workers who have traveled from major cities.
 The other 70 percent are temporary residents, mainly migrant laborers from rural areas who lack official household registration and citizenship.
 The majority of migrants in Shenzhen are female.
 Pun Ngai, president of the Chinese Women Working Network and sociology professor at the Hong Kong University of Science and Technology, suggests that the rapid economic development of Shenzhen and the advancement of its position in the global economy are dependent on extracting female workers from the rural areas, and considers this process to be a precarious employment system in which women face inhumane working conditions and receive low wages for extensive hours.